photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ```

 You should now be able to see your photos.
 You can continue using your favorite tools like Photoshop or Lightroom
-to edit images in the `Originals` folder.
+to edit images in the *originals* folder.
 Run `photoprism index` to reindex them as needed.
 Even deleting and adding is possible.
 Easy, isn't it?